What Are The Best Sub Ohm Tanks To Buy? We Take A Look At our Top Picks For 2019 – So Far…

 While there are differences the Cleito EXO definitely delivers when it comes to flavour, especially with the 0.16Ohm coil.
 It’s outstanding.

-Add to that improved design (in my opinion) and the ability to carry on using coils from the original Cleito (not 120W) and there’s not much to dislike.
-Just be sure your vape mod is capable of firing 0.16Ohm coils.
-If of course you are buying to use with them.
+Add to that improved design (in my opinion) and the ability to carry on using coils from the original Cleito (not 120W) for use from around 30W there’s not much to dislike.
+Just be sure your vape mod is capable of firing 0.16Ohm coils if of course you are buying to use with them.

 - Comes with 2 X 0.16Ohm coils